elunna/recipes/sides_and_appetizers/roasted beets with grapefruit thyme vinaigrette.md

 all sides with a fork.

 3. Place in a medium bowl
-and add 2 tablespoons of the olive oil, tossing or mixing to thoroughly coat.
+and add 2 tbsp of the olive oil, tossing or mixing to thoroughly coat.
 4. Wrap each of the
 oiled beets separately in aluminum foil, pinch-